dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 Note:
 - I don't have to force my NS Switch into recovery mode using TegraRCM nor connect any USB cable from my Switch to PC.
 This is only because I have the SXOS Core hardware mod soldered.
 You might have to do it if yours are not, e.g. you are using dongle from SXOS Pro or jig to boot into SXOS.

+# What You Will Have At the End of This Guide
+By the end of going through **Section 1 to 3** this you would have
+- An emuMMC (emuNAND) as a FILE.
+Partition is another option but I find it easy to backup a file that you can list without using Partition tool or Linux `dd` command.
+- A choice to always boot into Hekate upon power on, then select the possible booting option (OFW Stock on sysMMC or CFW Atmosphere on emuMMC), or always boot into Atmosphere CFW upon power on.
+- A full dump of the `prod.keys` and `partialaes.keys` that you can use to convert between different game container, or use it in Yuzu Switch emulator!
+- A peace of mind that no sensitive information about your Switch will be sent to Nintendo Server should you ever connect to the Internet when in Atmosphere CFW.
+It will block any Internet connection to any of Nintendo servers via `exosphere`.

+---

+**!!!
+BEFORE YOU CONTINUE WITH MY STEPS, MAKE SURE TO CLONE MY ENTIRE GITHUB REPO https://github.com/dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/edit/main/README.md, THEN RUN THE CHECKSUM.SFV TO MAKE SURE ALL THE FILES ARE CORRECT AND NOT CORRUPTED !!!**

+---

+# About My Package
+All the folder name are are linked to each of the section below, so 1-1 would means all the files you need to copy to your microSD root when doing **Step 1.1 Meet Hekate, your friendly Bootloader** and so on

 # 1. Setting Up for Atmosphere
-Watch the amazing video by Sthetix on **MIGRATING FROM THE SX OS TO ATMOSPHERE** (https://www.sthetix.info/migrating-from-the-sx-os-to-atmosphere/)
+Watch the amazing video by Sthetix on **MIGRATING FROM THE SX OS TO ATMOSPHERE** (https://www.sthetix.info/migrating-from-the-sx-os-to-atmosphere/) to get familiarize with the steps.
+Then follow my steps below starting from 1.1!

 My case is **Case#4 are for Patched Switch (Regular/Lite) with Emunand**.
 Simply jump to time **12:42** in that video and follow them EXACTLY till the end.

 > TODO: I might put a screenshots for the steps in the video for reference.
 But as of the date of the writing, all his tools and steps are valid.

+All the following steps and softwares are packaged, CRC checked, and adapted by me after watching Sthetix videos, and various articles from r/SwitchPirates and GBAtemp.

+## 1.1 Meet Hekate, your friendly Bootloader
+1. Remove microSD card from Switch console and insert to USB microSD Card reader to your PC
+2. Copy and replace all files in `1-1 Meet Hekate, your friendly Bootloader` folder to the root of your microSD card.
+3. Reinsert microSD card to your console
+4. Boot it up and you should see Hekate boot screen.

+## 1.2 Migrate your existing emuNAND (SXOS) to emuMMC (Optional)
+> Note: Only do this if you want to carry your emuNAND in SXOS to Atmosphere, without starting from scratch and recreating one.
+Skip this if you want to start fresh.
+I would like to resume mine so I continue.
+1. Skip the date/time if you want.
+It is only used to display the time in Nyx (the skin/theme you see in Hekate).
+It will not change your Switch system time.
+2. Select `emuMMC` icon
+3. Select `Migrate emuMMC` icon at the top right.
+4. Select `emuNAND` button
+5. Select `Continue` button
+6. Select `OK` button when it is done
+7. Select `Close` button at the top right
+8. Select `Power Off` button at the bottom right.

+## 1.3 Install Atmosphere to your microSD
+1. Insert microSD card to your PC.
+2. Copy and replace all files in `1-3 Install Atmosphere to your microSD` folder to the root of your microSD card.
+3. Choose either **2.1a** or **2.1b** in the next section depending on how you would like to boot into.

 # 2. Launching into Atmosphere

-There are two ways to boot into Atmosphere, and I chose the first one.
-Some claimed that booting via chainload (Hekate) is faster.
-From my experience, it take 30-60 seconds just to boot into Atmosphere and see the Homescreen using Method 1.
+There are two ways to boot into Atmosphere, and I chose the **second one**.
+Some claimed that booting via chainload (Hekate) is faster, and I verified it.
+From my experience, it take 30-60 seconds just to boot into Atmosphere before you can see the Homescreen using Method 2.1a.
+It took less than 10 seconds using Method 2.1b.

-1. Directly from SXOS bootloader
-**SXOS bootloader -> fusee_primary.bin (payload.bin) -> profit!**

-> Note: This is the method used by Sthetix in his video on **MIGRATING FROM THE SX OS TO ATMOSPHERE** (https://www.sthetix.info/migrating-from-the-sx-os-to-atmosphere/)

-2. Chainload via Hekate.
-**SXOS bootloader -> hekete.bin (payload.bin) -> chainload (select fusee_primary.bin) from `/bootloader/payload`**
+> Edit on May 31, 2021: I used to choose method 1, but the waiting time is too long, and I want the option to boot into Stock OFW easily without having to press `Volume -` button every time I want.

-You should see three logos in succession before seeing the homescreen.
+Regardless on which method you use, you will know you are booting into Atmosphere CFW if you see three logos in succession before seeing the homescreen.
 1. Indigo background with atmosphere logo
 2. atmosphere triangle shaped logo
 3. Official Nintendo Switch logo

+## 2.1a Auto boot into Atmosphere, bypass Hekate
+**Booting Flow: SXOS payload injection -> fusee_primary.bin (payload.bin) -> profit!**

+> Note: This is the method used by Sthetix in his video on **MIGRATING FROM THE SX OS TO ATMOSPHERE** (https://www.sthetix.info/migrating-from-the-sx-os-to-atmosphere/)

+Choose this method if you always wanted to boot into Atmosphere upon power on.
+You can still boot into Hekate, but would need to hold the `Volume -` button for 3 seconds when power the Switch on.

+1. Copy and replace all files in `2-1a Auto boot into Atmosphere, bypass Hekate` folder to the root of your microSD card.
+2. Insert microSD card back to Switch and power it on.
+3. Go to toilet and get a cup of coffee.
+You deserve it!
+It will take at least 30 seconds to boot into the Nintendo home screen.

+## 2.1b Boot into Hekate first, then select boot mode AKA "Chain Load"
+**Booting Flow: SXOS bootloader -> hekete.bin (payload.bin) -> Your boot entry (common entries are OFW Stock sysMMC, CFW on sysMMC or CFW on emuMMC)**

+This is the most flexible method and you can always choose where to boot next, most common options are
+- OFW Stock on sysMMC
+- CFW on sysMMC
+- CFW on emuNAND

+I never intend to put CFW stuffs into my sysMMC since I would like to have a clean sysMMC to play my legit game online, with minimal chance for banning.
+So I only created two entries in the bootloader options.

+1. Copy and replace all files in `2-1b Boot into Hekate first, then select boot mode` folder to the root of your microSD card.
+2. Insert microSD card back to Switch and power it on.
+3. Select `Launch` icon at the top left, and choose either one to boot next, OFW (sysMMC) or CFW Atmosphere (emuMMC).

-# 3. Prepping Games
+# 3. Post Install
-Since atmosphere only support NSP container, not XCI.
-I had to convert .
-In HBG, you'll find that not all titles are available in NSP format.
-A game is usually in one of the container, rather than both.
-So I have to convert all XCI into NSP.

-## 3.1 Switch Army Knife (SAK)
-I used **Switch Army Knife (SAK)** (https://github.com/dezem/SAK) that has a very good GUI with all the function I need to convert between XCI to NSP or vice versa.
-It basically bundle all the command line tools for different conversion into a program.
-Without this, I had to use script like **NSZ** (https://github.com/nicoboss/nsz) to convert.
+Do the following to prevent possible ban by connecting your Switch to the Internet while in CFW.
+They will help you to hide all your Switch info or block Internet connection to any of Nintendo servers, if you ever accidentally connect to the Internet while in CFW.

+## 3.1 Blank prodinfo (prevent ban) using exosphere (if you use CFW on emuMMC)

-### 3.2 Dumping prod.keys
+## 3.2 Dumping prod.keys (Full Encryption/Decryption Keys on Your Switch)
 Before you can start to convert between XCI<->NSP using SAK, you have to dump the **FULL** set of keys `prod.keys` from your actual Switch console, using Lockpick_RCM ONLY.
 Lockpick NRO can only dump full key if you firmware is below 7.0.0, which is very unlikely, and mine is 10.0.2.

 I was using the `prod.keys` dumped from Lockpick NRO, and converting in SAK always shown `check your keys`.
 There is a YouTube video that claimed that the solution to this is to uncheck the **Read only** attribute of the file, but mine was already unchecked!
 So the culprit IS INDEED the invalid partial keys.